 - Provide feedback.
 Complete the evaluation form provided by the Office of Professional Experiences and conduct a performance evaluation meeting with the student before the rotation ends

-- Contact the Director of Professional Experiences Dean Pidcock at 740.593.0894 if problems arise
+- Contact the Assistant Director of Professional Relationships Stephanie Howell at 740.593.0894 if problems arise

 - Assist the Office of Professional Experiences in ensuring that students are registered with the university during each work term.